RandomEdge999/RGAN-Research-Project/README.md

 Running `run_experiment.py` populates the chosen `--results_dir` with:

-- `metrics.json` – master record of dataset metadata, evaluation metrics (train/test/noise), learning-curve values, architecture summaries, tuning results, and artifact paths.
+- `metrics.json` – master record of dataset metadata, evaluation metrics (train/test/noise), architecture summaries, tuning results, and artifact paths.
 - Plot artifacts in both static (PNG) and interactive HTML formats for every figure referenced in the manuscript and dashboard.
 - `tuning_results.csv` – only when `--tune` is supplied; contains per-trial metrics and seeds for reproducibility.
 - Serialized models/checkpoints emitted by the training routines (see `results/` subdirectories).